Ravikiit/Quantative_Analysis/README.md

 # Quantative_Analysis
-In this Project, we  focused on Financial Analysis covering many tools and techniques used by finance professionals daily .
-We  performed calculations on following  Quantative Aspects :
+In this Project, I focused on learning Financial Analysis covering many tools and techniques used by finance professionals daily .

+I performed calculations on following  Quantative Aspects and also learnt their theoretical concepts & Fundementals :

 1.Rate of return of stocks
 2.Risk of stocks